 Ideally, you’ll want a mechanic with an ASE (Automotive Service Excellence) certification, which means they have completed rigorous training and education on the fundamentals of auto repair and maintenance.

-At most auto repair shops, “You don’t know if that mechanic was last in their class or first in their class learning to be a mechanic,” Clark says.
+Without inquiring, “You don’t know if that mechanic was last in their class or first in their class learning to be a mechanic,” Clark says.

 Having Your Car Held Hostage